maturepolis/Creating_Isochrones_in_QGIS.py/README.md

 ## Creates individual isochrones with v.net.iso tool
 when we use v.net.iso tool to create isochrones, we face four issues.
   1. v.net.iso does not create isochrones from individual points.
-We should create isochrones one by one point
   2. The output is the whole network layer.
 We should filter isochrones by attribute 'cat' values
   3. The lines of output are seaprated each other.
-We should merge the lines to one feature.
   4. The attribute values of output do not inherit the attributes of the original points

 The python script can solve these problems and save the results.\